coatl/redparse/README.txt

   actions (which occupy somewhere under 3100 lines in RedParse).
   Also, what is a rule?
 I counted most things which required a separate action in MRI's parser, I'm not sure if that's fair.
-  But in the end, I still think RedParse is still much easier to understand than MRI's parse.y.)
+  On the other hand, RedParse rules require no separate actions anywhere.In the end, I still think RedParse is still much easier to understand than MRI's parse.y.)
 * "loosey-goosey" parser happily parses many expressions which normal ruby considers errors.